Codeine is one of the many pharmaceuticals classified as an opiate. Opiates are narcotics with a high potential for addiction.

 If you or someone you love is dealing with a codeine addiction, you can get help.
 It is never too late to turn your life around, and that means coming to terms with a codeine addiction and seeking out the help that you need in order to turn your life around for the better.

-Call 1-888-744-0069 to talk to a caring treatment support professional who can walk you through the process of finding the right care for you.
+Call for free at to talk to a caring treatment support professional who can walk you through the process of finding the right care for you.
+There are also free drug abuse hotline numbers you can contact.